(718) 787-5559Same-Day Appointments

 Hemorrhoids cause discomfort, pain, bleeding and anemia.
 They’re also disruptive to your lifestyle.
 Grading hemorrhoids is important to determine the most appropriate treatment approach so your doctor can create a tailored treatment plan.
 Without a grading system, you may get the wrong treatment.

-Dr. Sergei Sobolevsky of the Downtown Vein & Vascular Center in New York City is a leading hemorrhoids specialist.
+Dr. Sergei Sobolevsky of the Downtown Vein & Vascular Center is a leading hemorrhoids specialist.
 His expertise includes treating vein and artery conditions like hemorrhoids.
 With thousands of successful treatments, he has an effective treatment plan for hemorrhoids of every severity.

 What Are the Various Kinds of Hemorrhoids?